The Flying Pickets: History

-The name "Flying Pickets" refers to mobile strikers who travel in order to join a picket, reflecting the group's radical socialist political views.
-The height of the group's fame coincided with the 1984 miners strike, when the National Union of Mineworkers called strike action following the National Coal Board's decision to close 20 pits – a move which would claim some 20,000 jobs.
-The Flying Pickets were vocal in their support of the miners during the dispute and came to blows with the record label Virgin after they picketed Drax Power Station in Yorkshire.
+The name Flying Pickets refers to mobile strikers who travel in order to join a picket, reflecting the group's radical socialist political views.
+The height of the group's fame coincided with the 1984 miners strike, when the National Union of Mineworkers called strike action following the National Coal Board's decision to close 20 pits – a move which claimed some 20,000 jobs.
+The Flying Pickets were vocal in their support of miners during the dispute and came to blows with the record label Virgin after they picketed Drax Power Station in Yorkshire.
 They also performed benefit gigs for the miners.
 Hibbard himself claimed that their political beliefs probably had a detrimental effect on the group's mainstream image but it was a sacrifice they were willing to make; according to the group, one well-known record store refused to sell the group's albums due to their support of strike action.

 Despite the group's socialist views, the Conservative Prime Minister Margaret Thatcher proclaimed, to much amusement and scepticism, that "Only You" was her favourite record.
-A second single, a cover version of Van McCoy's "(When You're) Young and in Love" (originally written for Ruby and the Romantics) reached number 7 in the UK, but their third, a cover of the Eurythmics' "Who's That Girl" barely charted.
+A second single, a cover version of Van McCoy's "(When You're) Young and in Love" (originally written for Ruby and the Romantics), reached number 7 in the UK, but their third, a cover of the Eurythmics' "Who's That Girl", barely charted.

 In 1986, Hibbard and Stripe left the band and were replaced by Gary Howard and Hereward Kaye.
 Hibbard and Stripe tried to stay in the music industry, forming their own act called Brian and Stripe, but their first and only single, a cover version of Yazoo's "Mr. Blue", failed to chart, and they returned to their separate acting careers.

-In 1987, the Flying Pickets sang the title song (in Latin, Dives in Omnia) and endtitles reprise to Porterhouse Blue, in the style of a medieval university drinking-song.
+In 1987, the Flying Pickets sang the title song (in Latin, Dives in Omnia) and end titles reprise to Porterhouse Blue, in the style of a medieval university drinking-song.